Metropolitan District Homeowners’ Rights Task Force

 Drain The District!

-by CHofFHD, about 1 year ago
+by CHofFHD, over 2 years ago

 I used to think it was bad enough that the Falcon Highlands Metro District was drowning us in debt, but then they started drowning us in actual water!